A wide range of refractive techniques

 So, why is PRK not practiced on all patients who want laser surgery?
 The answer is simple: because of the recovery time and the possible postoperative discomfort over the first few days.

-Removal of the epithelium requires a new re-epithelialisation or growth of a new skin, which will take three days or so, during which the patient may present discomfort and their eyesight may not be optimum, which is why relative rest is required during that period.
+Removal of the epithelium requires a new re-epithelialisation or growth of a new skin, which will take three days or so.
+During this time, the patient may present discomfort and their eyesight may not be optimum, which is why relative rest is required during that period.

-In addition, once the cornea is re-epithelialised, the increase in visual acuity until reaching definitive vision may be 3 to 6 weeks, while with the LASIK technique, visual recovery is usually much shorter, 2 or 3 days.
+In addition, once the cornea is re-epithelialised, the period from an increase in visual acuity until reaching definitive vision may be 3 to 6 weeks.
+While with the LASIK technique, visual recovery is usually much shorter, 2 or 3 days.
 The visual result two months after the operation is similar in both techniques.

 Technically, PRK surgery is painless and simple, even more so than the LASIK technique.
 It involves removing the superficial epithelium with a sponge and another delicate instrument to then apply the excimer laser.
 In total, the technique does not usually last more than 3 or 4 minutes.

-Subsequently, a protective contact lens is put in place to decrease the possible postoperative discomfort which is removed 3 or 4 days after the operation.
+Subsequently, a protective contact lens, removed 3 or 4 days after the operation, is put in place to decrease the possible postoperative discomfort.
 A normal life can be resumed from then on.
 We remind you that although you can lead a normal life, visual recovery probably won't be complete until a good few weeks have passed.

 The result in terms of vision and reduction of dioptres is excellent, similar to other refractive techniques such as LASIK.

-However, we should remember that full visual recovery may take a few weeks during which the patient may go about their normal activities, without glasses now, while waiting for their vision to gradually increase until it reaches the level of vision they had with glasses, but without them now.
+However, we should remember that full visual recovery may take a few weeks.
+During this time the patient may go about their normal activities, without glasses now, while waiting for their vision to gradually increase until reaching the level of vision they had with glasses, but without them now.

 Frequently asked questions

-Although having cornea problems through practicing sport because of having been operated on is highly improbable, as a precaution, if you wish to be operated on, a technique like PRK would be recommended, as it preservcces the cornea resistence in the most effective way.
+Although having cornea problems through practicing sport because of having been operated on is highly improbable, as a precaution, if you wish to be operated on, a technique like PRK would be recommended, as it preserves the cornea's resistence in the most effective way.

-Although the majority of patients do not usually feel any pain in the postoperative period, they may feel discomfort and sensitivity to light for the first two or three days, plus varied vision due to the re-epithelialisation, which may make work uncomfortable for those days.
-The recommendation is usually to take off for relative rest and recovery.
+Although the majority of patients do not usually feel any pain in the postoperative period, they may experience discomfort and sensitivity to light for the first two or three days, plus varied vision due to the re-epithelialisation.
+This may make work uncomfortable for those days.
+The recommendation is usually to take a week off work for relative rest and recovery.
 The week following the operation, in general, vision is good enough to do normal activities although full recovery will not be reached until a few weeks later.